OISST

 Data download

 The data is downloaded from ncei.noaa.gov using wget.
 This data is updated regularly, every ~1-2 days.
 Since the original daily files are relatively small in size (~1.6mb), they are then concatenated in yearly files using CDO and rechunked using NCO.
-Updates are run with a weekly frequency via the accessdev Jenkins server.
+Updates are run with a weekly frequency via a GitHub Action.

 The code used to download the files is python based, to see all the options: